Professor-G/pyBIA/docs/source/Godines & Prescott 2025.rst

 	# Save candidate catalogs
 	candidate_catalog_optimized.to_csv('non_candidate_catalog_xgboost_8.csv')

-This catalog of non-LAB candidates (i.e., classified as OTHER) can be `downloaded here <https://drive.google.com/file/d/12d4ijXq55P6cVxFuoLXAlQDATUmZSRN_/view?usp=sharing>`_.
+This catalog of non-LAB candidates (classified as OTHER) can be `downloaded here <https://drive.google.com/file/d/12d4ijXq55P6cVxFuoLXAlQDATUmZSRN_/view?usp=sharing>`_.

-Together with the previously saved candidate catalog, we can now assess how the feature values influence the XGBoost model’s classifications.
+Together with the previously saved LAB candidate catalog, we can now assess how the feature values influence the XGBoost model’s classifications across the full range of probability scores.

 .. code-block:: python